mintdevil/url_shortener/README.md

 5. Setting up the frontend:

    a.
-Change directory into the frontend folder:
+Open another terminal and change directory into the frontend folder:
    ```
-   cd ../frontend
+   cd url_shortener/frontend
    ```

    b.
 Install the necessary dependencies: